Current as of October 2024 | Download print version (in PDF)

 A. Types of Organizations

 The Brazilian Constitution provides expansive protection for the right to freedom of association, including a guarantee against state interference, although it prohibits paramilitary groups (Brazilian Federal Constitution Article 5, XVII-XXI).
-Since Brazil is a civil law country, having legal personality is essential for entering into relationships with third parties or possessing assets.
-Organizations do not need to obtain prior authorization from a government body to acquire legal personality and have rights under the Brazilian legal system.
+In Brazil, organizations obtain legal personality upon registration with the relevant legal entity.
+Aside from foundations and representative offices of foreign non-profit organizations, organizations do not need to obtain prior authorization from a government body to acquire legal personality and have rights under the Brazilian legal system.

-An association is a traditional form of not-for-profit organization created by at least two individuals and/or legal entities seeking to achieve a particular goal with not-for-profit aims.
-Associations may have all kinds of purposes.
+An association is the most common form of not-for-profit organization.
+It is created by at least two individuals and/or legal entities seeking to achieve a particular goal with not-for-profit aims.
+Associations may have any legal purposes except for paramilitary purposes.

-Brazil adopted a new regulatory framework for civil society organizations (CSOs) in 2014 under Law 13.019/2014 after extensive dialogue and consultation between civil society and the government.[1]
-CSOs are organizations that can enter into partnerships with public entities; they encompass certain subsets of associations, foundations, cooperative societies, and religious organizations.
+Law 13.019/2014 names civil society organizations (CSOs) as organizations that can enter partnerships public entities.
+CSOs can be incorporated as associations, foundations, cooperative societies, and religious organizations.
 While CSOs are not a separate form of non-profit organization, having status as a CSO can indicate that an organization is closer to a §501(c)(3) organization under American law.

 B. Tax Laws

-The Constitution exempts educational and social assistance CSOs from taxes on their revenues, assets, and services.
-To be eligible, the CSO cannot distribute profits and must demonstrate, through valid accounting records, that all its expenditures were related to its statutory aims.
-These requirements mean that such organizations are closer in status to §501(c)(3) organizations in the US.
+The Constitution exempts educational, health, and social assistance CSOs from taxes on their revenues, assets, and services.
+To be eligible, the CSO cannot distribute profits and must demonstrate, through valid accounting records, that all its expenditures were related to activities implemented in Brazil and further their statutory aims.
+These requirements mean that organizations receiving this tax exemption are closer in status to §501(c)(3) organizations in the US.

 Organizations that do not qualify for constitutional tax exemptions may still be eligible for tax exemptions granted by law at the federal, state, and municipal levels.

 Further, CSOs may receive tax deductible grants from corporate donors.
-Individuals cannot make tax-deductible donations directly to CSOs, but they can make such donations to projects developed by CSOs for specific beneficiary populations, such as children and adolescents, the elderly, cancer patients, persons with disabilities, or in specific fields, such as culture and sports.
+Certain tax incentive schemes may allow individuals and companies to make tax deductible donations to projects developed by CSOs for specific beneficiary populations.
+These include projects that protect children and adolescents, the elderly, cancer patients, persons with disabilities, or projects in specific fields, such as culture and sports.

 There is no double taxation treaty between Brazil and the United States.